saikast/Stack-Overflow-Survey-Analysis---2022/README.md

 **Overview:**

-This project aims to analyze the StackOverflow survey data for the year 2022 to gain insights into the developer community.
-The StackOverflow survey is a comprehensive survey that gathers information from developers around the world about their demographics, education, work experience, and technology preferences.
+This project is to examine the 2022 StackOverflow survey data to obtain insight about the developer community.
+The StackOverflow survey is a comprehensive poll that collects data about the demographics, education, work experience, and technology preferences of developers from across the world.

 **Dataset:**

 The dataset used in this project is the StackOverflow survey data for the year 2022, which can be found on the official StackOverflow website.
-The dataset contains information about the responses of more than 100,000 developers from different parts of the world.
+The dataset contains information about the responses of more than 70,000 developers from different parts of the world.

 **Tools Used:**